franciskershaw/events-api/README.md

 - role (enum, optional): Field for assigning user roles like admin or user.
 - events (array of \_ids, optional): References to the events created or associated with the user.
 - connections (array of \_ids, optional): List of approved user connections.
-- connectionId (string, required): A uniquely generated code that provides a user-friendly way to connect with others.

 ### Event